emarsden/dash-mpd-rs/README.md

 - `scte35` *(enabled by default)*: enable support for XML elements corresponding to the SCTE-35 standard for insertion of alternate content (mostly used for dynamic insertion of advertising).

+- `warn_ignored_elements`: if this feature is enabled, a warning will be issued when an XML element present in the DASH manifest is not deserialized into a Rust struct, while parsing the manifest.
+  The default behaviour is to ignore elements for which we have not defined serde deserialization instructions.
+This feature is implemented with the `serde_ignored` crate.

 ## Platforms